 Herbicide breakdown requires sufficient time under adequate moisture and soil temperature to support the growth of microbes that degrade herbicide molecules.
 Some herbicides are broken down quickly or are bound tightly to soil, preventing them from causing problems for crops that are planted the following season.
 Other herbicides take longer to decay, and as a result, persist into seasons following the year they were applied.
-These residues can injure sensitive crops that are seeded in following seasons.
+These residues can injure sensitive crops that are planted in following seasons.
 Herbicides that have restricted recropping options are considered residual herbicides.

 Rainfall and herbicide carryover risk